jkomoros/prompt-garden/README.md

 Required parameters:
 - (none)

+#### random-seed

+Seeds the random generater for sub-seeds in block and below with a new seed.

+This allows causing deterministic but still randomized behavior--although note that the calls to `prompt` are always inherently deterministic.

+Required parameters:
+- `seed` - The seed to set it to.
+If not provided, will use a seed derived from the time.
+- `block` - The sub-expression where calls to random will use this seed.

 #### let

 Sets a named variable in environment to value for sub-expressions in block.
 It returns the return value of block.
 See also `var` and `let-multi`.